Hadith: Compilation and collections

-Hadith literature by branch or denomination of Islam

 Different branches of Islam refer to different collections of hadith, although the same incident may be found in hadith from different collections.
 In general, the difference between Shi'a and Sunni collections is that Shia give preference to hadiths attributed to Muhammad's family and close companions (Ahl al-Bayt), while Sunnis do not consider family lineage in evaluating hadith and sunnah narrated by any of twelve thousand companions of Muhammad.